 If you are unable to keep your scheduled tour, please call 573-230-7000 as soon as possible to cancel.

 It is important to begin tours promptly.
-Late arrivals will be accommodated as space permits, this may include a “walk-through” tour or rescheduled at a later time in the day when possible.
+Late arrivals will be accommodated as space permits, this may include a “walk-through” tour or

 Each tour group is divided into approximately 30 people to ensure an enjoyable and educational experience.
 Everyone who will be taking the tour must be included on the reservation, including children (17 and under), chaperones, and teachers.